akphi/config-tester/doc/monorepo.md

 ### Monorepo Workspaces Manager: Yarn

 We use [Yarn](https://yarnpkg.com/) as our monorepo manager.
-At the time of speaking, `lerna` is a very popular choice, but `Yarn@2` has made a lot of `lerna` features redundant (e.g. [bootstraping](https://github.com/lerna/lerna/tree/main/commands/bootstrap), running scripts in parallel or [topological order](https://yarnpkg.com/cli/workspaces/foreach)).
+At the time of speaking, `lerna` is still a very popular choice, but `Yarn@2` has made a lot of `lerna` features redundant (e.g. [bootstraping](https://github.com/lerna/lerna/tree/main/commands/bootstrap), running scripts in parallel or [topological order](https://yarnpkg.com/cli/workspaces/foreach)).

 > Yarn 2 has many niche features such as [Plug n Play](https://yarnpkg.com/features/pnp/#gatsby-focus-wrapper), but this currently [does not work well ESM](https://github.com/yarnpkg/berry/issues/638) so we will explore that option later.